manufacturing-industry/gorgon/README.md

 - Clone this repository
 - Enter the directory.
 - In your console: npm install
-- Build the project: npm run build
+- Run the server: npm run babel

+##Dev Mode
-- Run gorgon: npm run gorgon
+- Run the server: npm run babel-debug

-##Build & Run (For Development)
-- Build/Run Gorgon: npm run gorgon-build

 ##Current Features
 - NOTE: This is currently pre-alpha, we will update the documentation as the server becomes more stable and capable.